An Herbalist’s Guide to 19 Common Perimenopausal Symptoms & Treatment

 The first thing many women notice is a heavier cycle, sometimes with extreme blood clots.
 These clots can drop iron levels dramatically, leading to fatigue, dizziness, and more.

-If you’re also living in a mold-contaminated home, the puzzle deepens.
+If you’re also living in a mold-contaminated home, it affects your hormones by increasing your estrogen.
 Mold exposure can raise estrogen levels and worsen clotting, especially for women with the MTHFR gene variant.

 What to do: